 What Does my Online Medical Marijuana Evaluation with Leafwell Include?

 Your online medical marijuana evaluation with Leafwell is quick and easy.
-In order to get started, we’ll need you to provide us with some preliminary details as well as some medical records.
+In order to get started, we’ll need you to provide us with some preliminary details as well as the option to upload some medical records.
 These are all passed securely to one of our registered practitioners who can familiarize themselves with your application before your consultation.

 The consultation itself is simple and secure, taking place on our bespoke telemedicine platform.
 You will meet with a Washington DC registered practitioner who has experience issuing certificates for medical marijuana to patients for a range of medical issues.
 The registered practitioner will speak with you about why you are applying and ask some questions with regards to your medical conditions and history.

 At the end of the consultation, the registered practitioner will be able to make an informed decision about whether they recommend the use of medical cannabis based on the medical information they have obtained.
-If an application is successful, the registered practitioner will complete the certification, which will be promptly emailed in PDF form, including your recommendation number which is part of an application to the Washington DC government.
-We provide you with detailed step by step instructions in an email once you have been approved.
+If an application is successful, the registered practitioner will complete the certification, including your recommendation number which is part of an application to the Washington DC government.
+You will then need to apply to the state’s Alcoholic Beverage Regulation Administration.

 Once obtained, the certification will last for one year.